LazyTuba/completion-tracker/README.md

 #### Specification for tracking 'posts' to a defined/labeled set of tags

 Suppose we want to be notified when (3) three tasks - 'a', 'b', and 'c' - have completed.
-Since trackType is 'hold' by default so we can use a simple shorthand:
+Since trackType is 'hold' by default, we can use a shorthand specification:

     tagSpecs = ['a', 'b', 'c'];

 Or, equivalently, use array of objects.
-We must include 'tag' property.
-Opts property is not used for 'hold' tracking and so is ignored, if present;
+Each object must include 'tag' property.
+The opts property is not used for 'hold' tracking and so is optional and ignored, if present;

     tagSpecs = [
         { tag : 'a', trackType : 'hold', opts : {} },